tyrauber/mongodb-rails3-tutorial/README.md

 	source 'http://rubygems.org'

-After that line, add the following:
+After that line, add:

 	source 'http://gemcutter.org'

-This expands the places where bundler (the tool used to install gems) may look to find the required gems, to include gemcutter.org in addition to rubygems.org.
+This expands the places where bundler (the tool used to install gems) may look to find the gems specified, to also include gemcutter.org.

 We will now want to require both 'rubygems' and 'mongo' by adding the following under "source 'http://gemcutter.org:"

 	require 'rubygems'
 	require 'mongo'

-We will then want to include the following gems:
+We will then want to include the mongo_mapper gem, after the rails gem:

 	gem 'rails', '3.1.1'
 	gem 'mongo_mapper'
-	gem 'rest-client'
-	gem 'hpricot'

 In total, the top of our Gemfile should look something like this: